St Patrick’s Hall was built in 1832 and began life as the original village chapel. It now serves as a parish hall.

 St Patrick’s Hall was extensively refurbished in autumn 2009.
 Aside from basic works including installation of new windows and external doors, upgraded insulation, a new heating system, better lighting, and new toilets; the kitchen was fully refitted and the stage was refurbished.

 St Patrick’s Hall was officially reopened by President Mary McAleese on Tuesday 9th March 2010.

 Several community groups make full use of the facility and regular social dances, concerts and theatrical presentations also take place.

-Please note that this entry has not been claimed by St Patrick’s Hall and that it is included at the site owner’s discretion.
-Contact information may not be complete or it may be out of date.
+Please note that this entry has not been claimed by St Patrick’s Hall.
+It is included at the site owner’s discretion as a business located on Delvin’s Main Street.